Signy Arctander

 Signy Arctander (26 October 1895 – 23 September 1971) was a Norwegian statistician and economist.
-She was born in Bergen, a daughter of politician Sofus Arctander.
-She was appointed at the Statistics Norway from 1920, and worked for this institution until her retirement in 1965; from 1960 to 1963 as acting director.
+She worked for Statistics Norway from 1920 until her retirement in 1965, and from 1960 to 1963 was acting director.
+Arctander studied and published on issues such as variation in social conditions across Norway and the participation of women in the workforce.
 Among her research works are Miljøundersøkelse for Oslo from 1928, two reports on the situation of children, and the study Arbeidsvilkår for hushjelp from 1937.
 She was decorated Knight, First Class of the Order of St. Olav in 1966.